lymenglei/cocos2d_Server-Client/README.md

-# cocos_CS
+# cocos2d_Server-Client
-cocos2d-x  project with java server
+a cocos2d-x  project with java server

 this 2 project is very simple and easy.